COCPORN/succubus/README.md

 });
 ```

 Succubus will orchestrate up to 7 response messages.
-Replies can also be chained.
+Replies can also be chained (coming soon).

 ```C#
 bus.OnReply<UpdateRequest,